david-hankinson/rails-bank-trx-reporting/README.md

 # for storage reasons, only the 1000_transactions.csv file is included in this git repository
 # the 1M file is 21MB and 100M file is 2GB
 time docker compose exec rails bin/rails 'generate_transactions_csv[100000000]'

+# on the authors development machine, the execution time and resource usage was as follows:
+# - 1K rows: ~0.7 second
+# - 1M rows: ~5.1 seconds
+# - 100M rows: ~7.25 minutes
+time docker compose exec rails bin/rails 'feed_transactions_to_sidekiq[100000000_transactions.csv]'
 ```

 ### URLs

 - Web http://localhost:3000

+### TODOs

+- split one large CSV into multiple files first, and then feed the files to Sidekiq queue in parallel
+- add ability to skip first N rows from the CSV when feeding the data to Sidekiq queue